QuentinRa/blog.quentinra.dev/programming/web/apis/openapi/index.md

 #### Schema attributes

-Schema have more attributes than just a type if you need them.
+Schemas have more attributes than just a type if you need them.

 <div class="row row-cols-md-2"><div>